 If you don’t speak the language, Canarians will treat you like they treat all tourists; you’ll get superficial politeness but never be more than just another guiri amongst the herd.

 The simple truth is that your Spanish develops to the level you need for everyday communication.
 If you work with foreigners, socialise with foreigners and watch television in English, you won’t pick up much of the local lingo.
-But if spend time with Canarians, and hit the books every now and then, your Spanish will develop fast.
+But if you do Spanish classes, spend time with Canarians, and hit the books every now and then, your Spanish will develop fast.

 Three ways of learning Spanish in Gran Canaria (fast)

-All the people I know that have picked up Spanish quickly have done one or all of these three things.
+All the people we know that have picked up Spanish quickly have done one or all of these three things.

 For the ultimate crash course in local Spanish, get a Canarian boyfriend or girlfriend who doesn’t speak English.
 That way you’ll have to learn the language quickly.